-To facilitate understanding and use of Log Service, the following describes some basic concepts.
+For easy understanding and use of Log Service, see the following basic concepts first.

 A region is a service node of Alibaba Cloud.
-By deploying services in different Alibaba Cloud regions, you can make your services closer to your clients for lower access latency and better user experience.
-Alibaba Cloud has multiple regions throughout the country.
+By deploying services in different Alibaba Cloud regions, you can make your services closer to users for lower access latency and better user experience.
+Currently, Alibaba Cloud has multiple regions throughout the country.

-The project is a basic management unit in Log Service and is used for resource isolation and control.
-You can use a project to manage all logs and related log sources of one application.
+The project is a basic unit in Log Service and is used for resource isolation and control.
+You can use a project to manage all logs and related log sources of an application.

-Logstore is a unit collecting, storing, and consuming log data in Log Service.
-Each logstore belongs to one project, and multiple logstores can be created for each project.
-You can create multiple logstores for one project according to actual needs.
-The common practice is to create an independent logstore for each type of log in one application.
-For example, assume that you have a game application named big-game, and there are three types of logs on the server: operation_log, application_log, and access_log.
-You can first create a project named big-game, and then create three logstores for the three types of logs under this project for log collection, storage and consumption, respectively.
+The Logstore is a unit in Log Service to collect, store, and consume logs.
+Each Logstore belongs to a project, and each project can create multiple Logstores.
+You can create multiple Logstores for a project according to your actual needs.
+Typically, an independent Logstore is created for each type of logs in an application.
+For example, you have a game application big-game, and three types of logs are on the server: operation_log, application_log, and access_log.
+You can first create a project named big-game, and then create three Logstores in this project for these three types of logs to collect, store, and consume logs respectively.

-A log is a minimum data unit processed in Log Service.
-Log Service uses a semi-structured data mode to define a log.
+The log is the minimum data unit processed in Log Service.
+Log Service uses the semi-structured data mode to define a log.
 The specific data model is as follows:

-- Time: a reserved field in the log, which is used to indicate the generation time of the log (precise to the second, calculated in seconds from 1970-1-1 00:00:00 UTC) and is generally generated directly based on the time in the log.
+- Time: A reserved field in the log used to indicate the log generation time (the number of seconds since 1970-1-1 00:00:00 UTC).
+Generally this field is generated directly based on the time in the log.

-- Content: used to record the specific content of the log.
-Content is composed of one or more content items, and each content item is composed of a Key-Value pair.
+- Content: A field used to record the specific log content.
+The log content is composed of one or more content items, and each content item is a key-value pair.

-Furthermore, Log Service has different requirements on values of different fields, as described in the following table:
+Log Service has different requirements on values of different fields as follows.

-Logs in the same Logstore can be grouped by log topics.
-You can specify the topic when writing a log.
-For example, a platform user can use the user ID as the log topic and write it into the log.
-If there is no need to group the logs in one logstore, the same log topic can be used for all logs.
+Logs in a Logstore can be classified by log topics.
+You can specify the topic when writing logs.
+For example, as a platform user, you can use your user ID as the log topic when writing logs.
+To not classify the logs in a Logstore, use the same topic for all of the logs.

-Various log formats are used in actual application scenarios.
-For ease of understanding, the following describes how to map an original Nginx access_log to the log data model in Log Service.
+Various log formats are used in actual usage scenarios.
+For better understanding, the following example describes how to map an original Nginx access log to the Log Service log data model.
 Assume that the IP address of your Nginx server is

 10.1.168.193 - - [01/Mar/2012:16:12:07 +0800] "GET /Send?AccessKeyId=8225105404 HTTP/1.1" 200 5 "-" "Mozilla/5.0 (X11; Linux i686 on x86_64; rv:10.0.2) Gecko/20100101 Firefox/10.0.2"

-Map the original log to the log data model in Log Service as follows:
+Map the original log to the Log Service log data model as follows.

-You can decide how to extract the original content of the log and combine it into Key-Value pairs.
-For example, see the following table:
+You can decide how to extract the original log contents and combine them into key-value pairs.
+The following table is shown as an example.